 Not all layers bake for the same amount of time, usually because the pans are not evenly filled.
 It’s always best if you can take the extra time to measure out the liquid batter for each pan.
 Set your timer for the minimum time suggested, check your cake and add additional minutes as needed.

-It’s best to know YOUR oven.
+Know your oven.
 For instance, I have a hot spot in my oven, so I like to rotate my pans in the oven halfway through baking to ensure the layer bake evenly.

-How to level (torte) a cake layer
+How to level (torte) a cake

 I happen to love my cake level tool, which helps ensure my layers are even.
 Otherwise using a serrated knife is best.
 Get eye level with your cake and cut as evenly as possible.
 It can be difficult with a really moist cake but be patient!